Ealenn/gira/README.md

 #### AI-powered features

 Gira can enhance your workflow with **AI assistance**, helping you generate smarter branch names, commit messages and summaries, all without leaving your terminal.

-When enabled via the `--ai` flag, AI features work alongside your Git, Jira, and GitHub integrations:
+> When enabled via the `--ai` flag, AI features work alongside your Git, Jira, and GitHub integrations.

 **Available AI-powered capabilities:**
 - 🪄 **Branch name suggestions**: Automatically generate consistent and descriptive branch names from issue titles and descriptions.